-a) Reset criterion: Knowing about the connection between the mask size and the induced adversarial effect by the masked attack [11], we use the number of pixels detected in the predicted complementary mask to decide whether to reset adversarial tracing or not.
+- a) Reset criterion: Knowing about the connection between the mask size and the induced adversarial effect by the masked attack [11], we use the number of pixels detected in the predicted complementary mask to decide whether to reset adversarial tracing or not.
 This could mean that the adversarial object is either too small or far away from the camera.
-Specifically, we disable adversarial tracing when the computed mask has less than λ_M pixels (line 17), where the latter is a configurable parameter.

-b) Timing performance: State-of-the-art approaches require two inference passes to defend from adversarial attack while, as it can be noted from Algorithm 1, once an attack has been detected at a certain frame, ACAT allows defending from the same with just one inference pass (completed in two stages at lines 14 and 23, respectively) for the next frame.
+Specifically, we disable adversarial tracing when the computed mask has less than $\lambda{\mathcal{M}}$ pixels (line 17), where the latter is a configurable parameter. - b) Timing performance: As discussed in Section II, state-of-the-art approaches introduce a non-negligible delay to defend from adversarial attacks: either they require an extra inference pass or they must wait for the inference of an external model specialized to detect an attack.
+Differently, as it can clearly be seen from Algorithm 1, the proposed ACAT method allows defending from an attack with just one inference pass (completed in two stages at lines 14 and 23, respectively) for the next frame.
 This holds until tracing is active, i.e., the reset criterion is not reached.
 Once a new attack will be detected the same will hold for the next frames, and so on and so forth.
 Overall, ACAT allows significantly improving the timing performance of the defense mechanism (quantitative results provided in the next section) by halving inference times in general, except for the very first frame in which the attack manifests.